- Geneva Conventions 1949 — Occupation — Belligerence — Weapons — Armed conflict — Reprisals — Necessity — Military assistance

 Published under the auspices of the Max Planck Foundation for International Peace and the Rule of Law under the direction of Rüdiger Wolfrum.

 1 International law does not specifically define the term ‘enemy property’ nor the separate terms ‘enemy’ and ‘property’.
-The term ‘enemy’ ( Enemies and Enemy Subjects ) relates to armed conflicts ( Armed Conflict, International ; Armed Conflict, Non-International ).
+The term ‘enemy’ (Enemies and Enemy Subjects) relates to armed conflicts (Armed Conflict, International; Armed Conflict, Non-International).
 During an armed conflict, the term ‘enemy’ signifies the adversarial party.
-In conformity with its usage in instruments of international humanitarian law ( Humanitarian Law, International ), eg in conventions, declarations, or manuals, the term ‘enemy’ typically applies to international armed...
+In conformity with its usage in instruments of international humanitarian law (Humanitarian Law, International), eg in conventions, declarations, or manuals, the term ‘enemy’ typically applies to international armed conflicts only....